Share this job

 IDEAL CANDIDATE

-• Tertiary qualification in Metallurgy, Mineral Processing, Mining Engineering, Chemical Engineering, or a related discipline
+• Degree in Chemical/Process Engineering, Metallurgy, Mineral Processing, or a closely related engineering discipline

 WHY THIS ROLE

-• This is a corporate startup with the brand and backing of an established global company -- the people who thrive here are builders, not process followers
+• Corporate startup energy with the brand and backing of an established global company

 Apply for this job